Menopause: Is It Starting?

 Fortunately, there are some telltale signs.
 What most people call “menopause” is actually a three-stage process:

 During perimenopause, estrogen begins to withdraw, and your steady mix of hormones gets disrupted.
 That’s when things can start to get wacky.
 Your periods may become unpredictable.
 Your bleeding may become quite heavy.
-Strange symptoms can crop up:
+Strange symptoms can crop up, including:

 - Hot flashes — sudden sensations of heat that spread from your chest to your head, often followed by sweating or cold shivering.
 They may come with hot flushes, when your neck and face turn red.